 Accounts receivable financing, often known as invoice factoring, is not a loan and therefore does not affect your credit.
 On the other hand, invoice factoring is a financial solution that enables company owners to leverage upcoming revenue to get the money they need now.
 It occurs when a company sells preceding invoices that are subsequently payable to a third-party firm.
 The third-party company is a “factor,” and it pays companies immediate cash or bills with future due dates corresponding to a fee.

 Factoring enables companies to obtain an advance on the money due to them by their clients.
 It provides companies to fulfill their immediate financial commitments, providing a flexible, low-risk option for cash-flow problems.
 Both sides must sign a factoring agreement or a contract between a factoring services provider and a business to move forward in the transaction.

-The factoring company purchases your client receivables and then promptly pays you, typically on the same business day.
+When you choose to work with a factoring company, they will purchase your client receivables and then promptly pay you, typically on the same business day.
 Because a factored invoice is not considered a loan, your business incurs no additional debt.
-Based on a typical factoring agreement and procedure, here is a comprehensive, step-by-step overview of how invoice factoring works.
+Based on a typical factoring agreement and procedure, here is a comprehensive, step-by-step overview of the invoice factoring process.

 - You supply your products or services to your client as usual.
-As soon as the products and services are provided, you bill your client.
+You bill your client once the products and services are provided.

-- Once you receive the invoice, you submit it to a third-party entity, which “purchases” it.
-You are then given an advance payment, typically 80% or more of the invoice amount, right away.
+- Once you receive the invoice, you submit it to a third-party entity that “purchases” it.
+You are then immediately given an advance payment, typically 80% or more of the invoice amount.
 The rest, which is about 20%, is kept in reserve.

 - Your client will then pay the third-party supplier using your invoice (with your name on it).
-The reserve amount, less transaction costs, is delivered to your business after payment is made.
+The reserve amount, with fewer transaction costs, is delivered to your business after payment is made.